 Bottomless Magazines: Very minor example.
 In the climactic battle, Jackson shoots about 6 or 7 Germans without reloading, even though the M1903 Springfield can only hold 5 rounds at a time.

 The M1903 can also have rounds fed in individually, rather than from a clip.
 It's possible that Jackson is reloading between groups of shots (there's not a wide enough angle to show if this is true or not).

 Bowdlerize: Ryan is one of the very rare R-rated aversions.
 Out of respect to veterans in wake of the film's immense popularity and impact, broadcast and cable networks leave the movie untouched and air it in its original state (sometimes with commercial breaks, sometimes not, but the first commercial break never comes earlier than the end of the Omaha Beach sequence).
-The film is always rated TV-MA to account for this.
+The film is always rated TV-MA, and has a disclaimer every time it comes from break, to account for this.

 Played straight in-film with the vets' choice of language, though; "fouled up" is used a lot more often than the more colorful version of the phrase.